 Scholarships are available (e.g. from the DAAD or the Fulbright Commission), but need advanced planning.
 Also, you can apply for Auslands-BaföG for your study abroad even if you do not receive BaföG during your regular studies in Freiburg.
 While it is sometimes possible to arrange housing via the host institution, it is your responsibility to make arrangements with regard to housing, insurance, travel, and visas.
-It is important to be organized and allow enough time for the processing of visas, etc.
+If you will be going to a non-EU destination it is important to be organized and allow enough time for the processing of visas, etc.